Childbirth and adoption

 How much will I receive each month?

 If you are a student in higher education, you will receive an amount that is the average of what you have received in the last four months before you went on leave.
-If you are a student in upper secondary school with statutory rights as a young person, you will receive a full parental grant even if you study part-time.

 How to apply for a parental grant